Clark Howat: Life and career

 Howat was born in Calaveras County, California.
 He began his career in 1947, appearing in the Broadway play The Wanhope Building, playing the roles of the "Interviewer" and "Pilot".

 Howat began his film career in July 1947, playing the role of the "Patron in Macy's Lunchroom" in the film Miracle on 34th Street.
 His early film career was mostly uncredited and co-starring roles.

 His later credits include The Doctor and the Girl, Customs Agent, Airport, My Blue Heaven and California Passage, among others.

 He began appearing on television in 1952, appearing in Beulah, playing the role of "Pete Bradley".
 In 1956, Howat played the main role of "Dr. Jack (John) Petrie" in the short-lived sitcom television series The Adventures of Dr. Fu Manchu.
-He also appeared in Dragnet, Highway Patrol, Alfred Hitchcock Presents, Navy Log, Tales of Wells Fargo, Bat Masterson and The Millionaire.
+He also appeared in Dragnet, Leave It to Beaver, Highway Patrol, Alfred Hitchcock Presents, Navy Log, Tales of Wells Fargo, Bat Masterson and The Millionaire.
 He also wrote the episode "Walk a Crooked Line" for the crime drama television series The Detectives, in 1962.

 Howat also starred or co-starred in other films: Billy Jack, playing the role of "Sheriff Cole", The Hitch-Hiker, playing the role of the "Government Agent", The Giant Claw, playing the role of "Maj.
 Bergen" and The High Powered Rifle, playing the role of "George Merkle".

 In 1985, Howat retired, last appearing in the television series T.J.
 Hooker.